JdeRobot/jderobot.github.io/_pages/activities.md

   - image_path: /assets/images/activities/talks.jpg
     alt: "Talks"
     title: "Talks"
-    excerpt: "All these Technological Talks have been celebrated at the Universidad Rey Juan Carlos in the last years, fostered by the JdeRobot Foundation."
+    excerpt: "All these Technological Talks have been celebrated at the Universidad Rey Juan Carlos in the last years, fostered by JdeRobot org."
     url: "/activities/talks/"
     btn_class: "btn--primary"
     btn_label: "Go!"